We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 Mater Volunteers welcomes university students and continuing education students to our volunteer program.
 The minimum time commitment is one four hour shift per week (same day and time) for four continuous months of volunteer service.

-To ensure students are able to meet their four month commitment the following Information session dates are available for the 2019 for student intake:
+To ensure students are able to meet their four month commitment information session dates are scheduled during August and September 2019.
+Please contact us in July to secure your place.

 To book your place at an information session please contact Mater Volunteers on 07 3163 8599 or email email@example.com